ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 According to another study showing that rats improved their cognitive performances after the administration of a cocoa polyphenolic, the author tested the hypothesis whether chocolate consumption enhance human cognition.

-No clinical trial was lead by the author, actually, as stated in the note, the author took the *total number of Nobel laureates per capita* as a "surrogate" to cognitive performance, and chocolate consumption came from [chocosuisse](https://www.chocosuisse.ch/fr/), [theobroma-cacao](https://www.theobroma-cacao.de/wissen/wirtschaft/international/konsum) and [caobisco](https://caobisco.eu/).
+As no clinical trial was lead by the author, the *total number of Nobel laureates per capita* were taken as a "surrogate" to cognitive performance, and chocolate consumption estimation came three different sources: [chocosuisse](https://www.chocosuisse.ch/fr/), [theobroma-cacao](https://www.theobroma-cacao.de/wissen/wirtschaft/international/konsum) and [caobisco](https://caobisco.eu/), on a timespan of approximately 8 years, from 2004 to 2012.

 > "If you can’t change the world with cookies, how can you change the world?”
 >